-Deep industry expertise allows us to bring valuable content and actionable ideas to our clients.
-We’re ready to help guide your business toward its strategic goals through customized financial solutions.
+Deep affordable housing expertise allows us to bring valuable content and actionable ideas to our clients.
+We’re ready to help move your business toward its strategic goals using an integrated, national platform.

-See how our teams are financing affordable seniors housing that restores dignity, independence and strengthens communities for some of our most beloved citizens.
+See how our teams are financing affordable housing that restores dignity, independence and strengthens communities for our most beloved citizens.

 Our suite of services includes:

 - Bridge to resyndication

 - Debt participation

 - Fannie Mae, Freddie Mac